Major, BSBA/MA Degree

 The 150-Hour BSBA/MA program for accounting students combines the Bachelor of Science in Business Administration degree (accounting major) with the Master of Arts in Accountancy, providing the student with a seamless path to complete the 150 hours required to sit for the Certified Public Accountant exam.
 The 150-hour program reduces the hours needed to complete each degree separately by 6.

-In addition to the technical and professional accounting knowledge and skills provided as part of the BSBA, the Accountancy program has identified the following graduate Student Learning Outcomes.
+In addition to the program goals and student learning objectives provided as part of the BSBA (see undergraduate catalog), the Accountancy program has identified the following graduate program goals and student learning objectives:

 The M.A. in Accountancy program is designed to provide advanced level of study in accounting.
-The program provides graduate exposure to the traditional areas of accounting (financial accounting, income tax, and auditing) through the accounting core.
-The specialization allows sufficient flexibility in course work to permit advanced study in specific areas such as tax, financial planning, auditing or accounting systems.
+The program provides graduate exposure to the traditional areas of accounting (financial, income tax, audit and data analytics) through the accounting core.
+The electives allow sufficient flexibility in course work to permit advanced study in specific areas such as tax, financial planning or managerial accounting.
 Completion of the program qualifies the graduate to sit for the CPA examination in Missouri.

-UCM students enrolled in their first 3000 level accounting course may consult with the Accountancy Graduate Advisor and complete a departmental application to declare the 150-hour BSBA/MA major in accountancy.
-A cumulative GPA of 3.00 (4.00 scale) or higher for the first 60 hours of undergraduate college credit and a GPA of 3.00 (or above) on the 24 semester hours of BSBA pre-admission courses, and a grade of B or higher in ACCT 2101 , ACCT 2102 , and ACCT 3110 is required for admittance.
-To continue with the graduate portion of the degree, students must have a 3.00 or higher cumulative undergraduate GPA.
+UCM students enrolled in their first 3000 level accounting course should consult with the Accountancy Graduate Coordinator and complete an application to declare the Accelerated BSBA/MA in Accountancy major.
+A cumulative GPA of 3.00 (4.00 scale) or higher for the first 60 hours of undergraduate college credit and a GPA of 3.00 (or above) on the 24 semester hours of BSBA pre-admission courses, and a grade of B or higher in ACCT 1101 , ACCT 2000 , ACCT 2102 and ACCT 2901 is required for admittance.
+To continue with the graduate portion of the degree, students must have a 3.0 or higher cumulative undergraduate GPA and a grade of C or higher in all 3000 and 4000 level undergraduate accounting courses.
 Prior to beginning the graduate portion of the program, students in the 150-hour program will need to apply to the UCM Graduate School for formal admittance to the Accelerated BSBA/MA program.